Oneill19/ffmpeg-converter-service/README.md

   Username: oneill
 ```

-For testing the app is working properly, there is a `ping` middleware:
+For testing the app is working properly, there is a `ping` request:

 ```
 http://localhost:3000/api/ping